Guys, here’s the jeans that fit your thick & athletic thighs

 More often than not you’ll be in too big a size and looking like a boy who played in your dad’s closet.

-If you really can’t help sizing up (i.e the waist is way to tight - see below for details), please apply the notes on tailoring and stretch above.
+If you really can’t help sizing up (i.e. the waist is way too tight - see below for details), please apply the notes on tailoring and stretch above.

 Can you easily fit your entire hand down the pants?